grafana/grafana-infinity-datasource/docs/sources/references/display-options/format-tracing.md

 # Visualizing data in Tracing format

-You can visualize your data in the tracing format by configuring the following
+You can visualize your data in the tracing format by configuring the following:

 - Select **Trace** as **Format**
 - Ensure you have following fields